cnanders/matlab-instrument-control/README.md

 uiToggle.set(true);
 ```

-Every property (private, protected, or public) of every class in `mic.ui.*` can be set on instantiation with the MATLAB [varargin](https://www.mathworks.com/help/matlab/ref/varargin.html) syntax, enabling full customization.
+Every property of every class in `mic.ui.*` can be set on instantiation with the MATLAB [varargin](https://www.mathworks.com/help/matlab/ref/varargin.html) syntax, enabling full customization.

 All `mic.ui.common.*` UI controls implement the `mic.interface.ui.common.Base` interface (at minimum), which requires the following methods: